 When applied to how the narrator would feel after “wak[ing]” from a night of past recollections, this figurative stance is understandable.
 Realistically, a night spent wading through past “dreams” could lead to a morning of feeling as if he were walking on air, or “flying up,” with his mind still dabbling in past goodness so that his “feet [are] wet” in past innocence and “dreams.”
 It would make sense as well that the narrator who yearns for his past would want to “take the night along with” him when the morning comes to bring him from his nighttime “Memor[ies].”
 Rather than step willingly into a present world where “dreams” are gone and people are lost, the narrator wants to stay a moment longer in his past wonders.

 The question remains though of why the narrator uses “insects” to bring this concept into focus, and the answer could be in the very being of “insects.”
 They are small creatures that can easily go overlooked or unwanted, and this could be a reflection of how the narrator sees himself in his present state.
-That notion strengthens the reasoning for his resolve to remain in the reminiscing aspects of his night since, by comparison, his past details are more preferable than present ones.
+That notion strengthens the reasoning for his resolve to remain in the reminiscing aspects of his night since, by comparison, his past details are more preferable to present ones.

 Once more, “Memory” is treated like a being, one that is the only one “awake with” the narrator.
 That notion of “Memory” remaining as the narrator’s only company could mean a number of things.
 For instance, the narrator could feel lonely in his older years, perhaps living alone with few loved ones who come to visit him.
 If such is the case, then “Memory” is his best company because it is his only company.